memominguez/newsletter-signup/README.md

 ## Acknowledgments

-Thanks to all those who share their knowledge, free of charge, through video tutorials.
+Thanks to all those who share their knowledge, free of charge, through video tutorials in the youtube platform.